A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction.

 \subsection{A Series of Papers.}

 This paper is the fourth in a series.
 First, in \cite{PeW09a} we heuristically derived a stationary fluid approximation, whose purpose was to approximate the steady-state of a large many-server X system operating under FQR-T during the overload incident.
 More specifically, in \cite{PeW09a} we assumed that a convex holding cost is incurred on both queues whenever the system is overloaded, and our aim was to develop a control designed to minimize that cost.
+(That deterministic cost approximates the long-run average cost during the overload incident in the stochastic model.)
 We further assumed that the system becomes overloaded due to a sudden, unexpected shift in the arrival rates, with new levels that may not be known to the system managers, and that the staffing of the service pools cannot be changed quickly enough to respond to that sudden overload.

-Under the heuristic stationary fluid approximation, it was shown that FQR-T outperforms the fluid-optimal static (fixed numbers of servers) allocation, even when the new arrival rates are known to the system manager.
+Under the heuristic stationary fluid approximation, in \cite{PeW09a} we proved that a queue-ratio control with thresholds (QR-T) is optimal, and showed how to calculate the optimal control parameters.
+We also showed that the QR-T control outperforms the optimal static control when the arrival rates are known.
+In general, that optimal QR-T control is a function of the arrival rates during the overload incident, which are assumed to be unknown.
+In the special case of a separable quadratic cost, i.e., for $C(Q_1, Q_2) = c_1 Q_1^2 + c_2 Q_2^2$, with $c_1, c_2$ being two constants, we proved that the FQR-T control is optimal, so that two queue ratios -- one for each direction of overload -- are optimal for all possible overload scenarios.
+More generally, we found that a FQR-T control was approximately optimal, as illustrated by Figure 4 of \cite{PeW09a}.
+Thus, in all subsequent work we have focused on the FQR-T control.